friznit/alive/README.txt

 NOTE: Prior to extracting the addon from the 7zip archive, make sure that the archive isn't blocked.
 Right-Click > Properties > Unblock.

-Step 4     Download and save the alive.cfg file to C:\Users\USERNAME\AppData\Local\ALiVE or your Arma 3 root directory.
+Step 4     Download and save the alive.cfg file to C:\Users\USERNAME\AppData\Local\ALiVE OR your Arma 3 root directory.
 If using AppData, you may need to create the directory yourself, if it's not there.
+Do not use your root arma 3 directory AND the AppData\Local\ALiVE directory.

-NOTE: MANW Jury members already have their alive.cfg file included in the @ALiVEServer folder.
-Please copy this to your Arma 3 root directory.
+NOTE: MANW Jury members already have their alive.cfg file included in the ALiVE download (it should be in your Arma 3 root directory when you extract the download).

 Step 5     Important: Your ALiVE mission needs the ALiVE Database module (available in the Arma 3 Editor) placed for this feature to work!